tidyverse/tidyverse.org/content/blog/2020-02-10-tidy-eval-now-supports-glue-strings/index.markdown

 That's because of the ambiguity between the function argument `by` and the data-variable `Species`.
 R has no way of knowing that you meant the variable from the data frame.

-## Custom result name
+## Custom result names

 In the example above, the result name is hard-coded to `avg`.
-This is an informative generic name but returning a more specific name reflecting the context might make the function more helpful.
+This is an informative generic name, but returning a more specific name that reflects the context might make the function more helpful.
 For this reason, tidy eval functions taking dots (like `dplyr::mutate()`, `dplyr::group_by()`, or `dplyr::summarise()`) now support glue strings as result names.

 Glue strings are implemented in the [glue package](https://glue.tidyverse.org/).
 They are a flexible way of composing a string from components, interpolating R code within the string: